Aarthyravi/Multi-user-Blog/README.md

  #User Logout
    - After logging out, the cookie is cleared and user is redirected to the Signup page

- #How to run this project
-    -Setup your PC
+ #Setup your PC
-    -Install Python if necessary.
+    -Install Python.
     -Install Google App Engine SDK.
+    -Install Jinja
     -Sign Up for a Google App Engine Account.
     -Create a new project in Google’s Developer Console using a unique name.

-    -Install Jinja
+ #How to run this project
      - you can use dev_appserver.py to run a copy of your app on your own computer, and access it at http://localhost:8080/.

    -Deploy your project with gcloud app deploy.
    -View your project  appname.appspot.com.